16 FUN Things To Do At Moraine Lake

 Hike up to Larch Valley from Moraine Lake and continue on to Sentinel Pass.
 This is a relatively challenging and hugely popular hike in Banff.
 Though, it’s easy to see why as it offers some of the best views in Banff – especially during the larch season.

-The pass is most well known and attracts hundreds of photographers and hikers during the larch season in late September, so don’t expect to be here alone.
-For the best chance at a quiet experience, hike this one on a weekday or start at sunrise.
+The pass is most well known and attracts hundreds of photographers and hikers during Banff in the fall, so don’t expect to be here alone.
+For the best chance at a quiet experience, hike this one on a weekday and start at sunrise.

-You can descend Sentinel Pass along the Paradise Valley Trail if you really want a long but epic hike.
-This trail will take you past Lake Annette, and you also have the option to end at Lake Louise!
-There are so many trail options in this area you’ll have to grab a map to see which is best for you!
+If you really want a long but epic hike, you can hike up and descend Sentinel Pass along the Paradise Valley Trail.
+This trail will take you past Lake Annette, and ends at Lake Louise.
+There are so many trail options in this area, so you’ll have to grab a map to see which is best for you!

 Have Lunch at Minnestimma Lake